Do you often visit Zillow to find out what your house is worth on the market?

 Selling Your Home Series Getting the Numbers

-I thought I’d put Renee’s advice to the test to see how my home stacked up on different sites.
+I thought I’d put our realtor’s advice to the test to see how my home stacked up on different sites.
 Here’s what I found:

 Homegain $257K – $301K